-The internal consistency of this survey for the sample of data collected during the experiment is adequate for each mapping method, with coefficients > 0.5 for a sample of fewer than 10 variables and > 0.7 for a sample of more variables measured.
-From the coefficients calculated in Table 8, it can be seen that almost all coefficients indicate internal consistency.
+The internal consistency of this survey for the sample of data collected during the experiment is adequate for each method, with coefficients > 0.5 for a sample of fewer than 10 variables and more than 0.7 for a sample of more variables measured.
+From the coefficients presented in Table 10, it can be seen that almost all coefficients indicate internal consistency.
 The only IPQ variable for which the internal consistency is too low is the realism induced by the proposed two-dimensional method.